unit-mesh/auto-dev/docs/index.md

     - Custom specification of prompt.
     - Custom intention action.
 You can add your own intention action.
     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
+- Team prompts.
+  - Customize your team prompts in codebase, and distribute to your team.